-Overview For the purposes of clarity, this overview of COM is divided into two subsections.
+For the purposes of clarity, this overview of COM is divided into two subsections.
 The first provides an overview of COM itself, and the second provides an overview of Automation, which is an extension of COM.

-In This Section This section discusses the following topics: СОМ page 10 Automation page 13
+СОМ page 10 Automation page 13